Betti Curves of Rank One Symmetric Matrices: Conclusion

 \section{Conclusion}

 In this paper, we proved three theorems that characterized the Betti curves of rank 1 symmetric matrices.
 We also showed these rank 1 signatures are present in some cell assembly correlation matrices for zebrafish.
 A limitation of these theorems, however, is that the converse is not in general true.
-Identically zero Betti curves do not imply rank 1, though experiments suggest they are indicative of low rank.
+Identically zero Betti curves do not imply rank 1, though our computational experiments suggest they are indicative of low rank, similar to the case of low-dimensional distance matrices \cite{Giusti_et_al}.
 So while we can use these results to rule out an underlying rank 1 structure, as in the random assemblies, we can not conclude from Betti curves alone that a matrix has underlying rank 1.